Josh Deignan, PhD, FACMG

 To be considered for an interview you must have a completed application on file that is composed of the items listed below:

 Applicants with more than two prior years of postdoctoral experience are not eligible to apply for this fellowship.
 Trainees are employed as postdoctoral fellows for the duration of their fellowship, and the UCLA Graduate Division does not allow the total duration of an individual's postdoctoral service to exceed five years (see #4 under Appointment Criteria here): https://grad.ucla.edu/funding/working-at-ucla/postdocs/appointment-types-criteria/

 Candidates must pay their own transportation costs to Los Angeles if selected for an interview.
 Selection of candidates for interviews will be made by a committee.
-Interviews will likely be scheduled during the months of October and November with the selected candidate(s) notified in December.
+Interviews will likely be scheduled during the fall with the selected candidate(s) notified by the end of the year.